XiaoMi/open-falcon/README.md

 # Open-Falcon

-Open-Falcon is an flexible open source monitor resolution with high availability at enterprise-level.
+Open-Falcon is an scalable open source monitor resolution with high availability at enterprise-level.

 With the warm support and help of everyone, Open-Falcon has become one of the most popular monitor systems in China.